-BRECKSVILLE, 14 miles south of Cleveland on the southern border of Cuyahoga County, borders INDEPENDENCE on the north and BROADVIEW HTS. on the west.
-Brecksville Twp. was incorporated as the Village of Brecksville in 1922 and achieved city status on 16 Dec.
+BRECKSVILLE, 14 miles south of Cleveland on the southern border of Cuyahoga County, borders INDEPENDENCE on the north, BROADVIEW HTS. on the west and CUYAHOGA VALLEY NATIONAL PARK on the east.
+It was incorporated as the Village of Brecksville in 1922 and achieved city status on 16 Dec.
 1960.
-It operates under the mayor-council form of government.
-Brecksville occupies 19 sq. mi.
+Occupying 19.5 sq. mi., Brecksville operates under the mayor-council form of government.

 Coates, W. R. The Brecksville Centennial, 1811-1911 (1911).

 Snow, Dorcas, In and Out of Brecksville (1982).

 Wilcox, Frank, and Arthur Horrocks.
 A Reminiscent History of Brecksville (1961).